nsmryan/zig_msgpack/README.md

 Ideally I will come back to this project some time in the future and figure out where the codegen issue is- perhaps I'm doing something too tricky and causing a crash, and perhaps future versions of Zig will catch the error (if it is actually an unrealized type error) or just generate the code and run.

+See https://github.com/mkeeter/futureproof/blob/master/src/msgpack.zig for a working implementation.
+It sounds like the author also ran into some issues, but pushed through and ended up with a working library.
+Nice!